Telling time worksheets: 20 effective practice materials

 Prodigy is a digital learning platform that helps make math fun.
 This engaging game is used all over the world by over 50 million students and more than 1.5 million teachers!

-Along with telling time, Prodigy provides over 1,400 math skills to improve students’ their overall achievement in math.
-To reinforce your lessons, use Prodigy to:
+Along with telling time, Prodigy provides over 1,400 math skills to improve students’ overall achievement in math.
+To reinforce your telling time lessons, use Prodigy to:

 - Generate assignments

 - Create personalized learning experiences for all your students

 - Help your class prepare for standardized tests.

 Most of the time, students don’t even realize they’re being tested — it’s all part of the gaming experience!

 Your Teacher Dashboard gives you access to advanced data that shows you how your students are performing in class.
 You can see exactly where students are struggling and where they need more of a challenge.

 Best of all, Prodigy comes at no cost to educators — forever!